snptrs/snptrs/README.md

 ## :wave: Hey

-I’m Sean, a fullstack developer from Brighton, UK.
+I’m Sean, a software developer from Brighton, UK.

 At the moment, I'm mostly working with JavaScript, Node.js, React, Next.js, and testing with Jest and Cypress.
 I'm also working on a couple of projects in Ruby and Python.